AdobeDocs/commerce-operations.en/help/installation/composer.md

 Security patches contain security fixes only.
 They are designed to make the upgrade process faster and easier.

 Security patches use the Composer naming convention `2.4.3-px`.
 Use Composer to specify a patch.
-For example, to download the {{site.data.var.ee}} 2.4.3-p1 metapackage:
+For example, to download the Adobe Commerce 2.4.3-p1 metapackage:

 ```bash
 composer create-project --repository-url=https://repo.magento.com/ magento/project-enterprise-edition=2.4.3-p1 <install-directory-name>